Shamazo/libset/readme.md

 |set is member| O(log(n))  |

 To do list:
-insert via array of pointers
+*insert via array of pointers
-implement a function which applies a given function to every element in the set and generates a new set.
+*implement a function which applies a given function to every element in the set and generates a new set.
 Similar to list maps in some functional langauges.
-Set generating functions.
 Perhaps also implment an iter function.
+*Set generating functions.